rife2/rife2/README.md

 * the block named `form`
 * the block named `text`

-In the Java logic, we simply assign either block to the value, depending on what we want to display.
+In Java, we simply assign either block to the value, depending on what we want to display.

-Another nice benefit is that the template tags can be HTML comments, making them completely invisible.
+Another benefit is that RIFE3's template tags can be HTML comments, making them completely invisible.
 This allows you to work on your HTML design as usual and preview the template file with a regular browser.

-Let's include a test for this functionality:
+Finally, let's include a test for this functionality:

 ```java
 class HelloTest {